eloquent/phony/doc/index.md

         - [Invoking callables]
     - [Stubbing generators]
         - [Yielding from a generator]
+            - [Yielding individual values from a generator]
+            - [Yielding multiple values from a generator]
         - [Returning values from a generator]
         - [Returning arguments from a generator]
         - [Returning the "self" value from a generator]